 This is an example from Ted-ed.
 The video gives out a fun explanation of how the heart pumps blood.
 Instead of detailed illustrations about the human circulation system, 2D animation focuses more on delivering the information in the easiest way possible by storytelling.
 Hence it is suitable for even people with low health literacy.
 However, it may be too general for professional study.

-The answer to the question whether 2D or 3D works better lies in the requirements and purposes of your course.
+The answer to the question of whether 2D or 3D works better lies in the requirements and purposes of your course.
 Courses that contain more detailed and realistic requirements like surgeon training would benefit well from 3D animations.
-However, other eLearning programs that utilize storytelling for better learning outcomes may take 2D animated learning video as a better alternative.
+However, other eLearning programs that utilize storytelling for better learning outcomes may take 2D animated learning videos as a better alternative.